Fawn Lily Botanica | Perimenopause and Menopause natural skincare

 Ingredients to watch out for:

-• Artificial fragrances (these are major triggers for new sensitivities)
+• Artificial fragrances (these are major triggers for sensitivities)

 • Sulfates in cleansers (they strip away the natural oils your dry skin needs)